1. OMNI TRIO – ‘RENEGADE SNARES’ – (MOVING SHADOW, 1993)

 4. Metalheads – Terminator (1992)

-While certainly not the “technical” start, Metalhead’s Terminator could arguably be called its “spiritual origin” due to the inclusion of Rob Playford who would also go on to start the Moving Shadow record label and ultimately define a huge chunk of the early and mid-90s British Jungle EDM scene.
+While certainly not the “technical” start, Metalhead’s Terminator could arguably be called its “spiritual origin” due to the inclusion of Rob Playford who would also go on to start the Moving Shadow record label and ultimately define a huge chunk of the early and mid-90s British Jungle scene.

 5. Photek – Rings Around Saturn (1995)